shap0011/25F_CST8911/Lab4/Lab4_README.md

 ## Main Tasks for Azure:

-1. Create Virtual Machine based on these settings:
+**1. Create Virtual Machine based on these settings:**

 a.
 Region: `east US` 2

 b.
 Availability options: `no infrastructure redundancy required`

 c.
 Security type: `Standard`

 d.
 Image: Ubuntu server `24.04 LTS`

 e.
 VM Architecture: `X64`

 f.
 Size: `standard B1s` ( should be around $3.80 a month)

 g.
 Public inbound ports: `None`

 h.
 OS disk type: `standard SSD`(locally redundant storage)

 i. no load balancers or NIC network security groups are necessary

 j.
 Create a meaningful tag and value /10

-2. Create alert rule and corresponding action group for virtual machine created in step 1, if Percentage CPU goes over certain metric stop the virtual machine /6
+**2. Create alert rule and corresponding action group for virtual machine created in step 1, if Percentage CPU goes over certain metric stop the virtual machine /6**

-3. Create an Automation account /1
+**3. Create an Automation account /1**

-4. Create a runbook in powershell in the automation account /1
+**4. Create a runbook in powershell in the automation account /1**

-5. Edit the code so that it will stop the virtual machine you created in Step 1 if it has a specific tag and test the code to see if it stops the virtual machine /6
+**5. Edit the code so that it will stop the virtual machine you created in Step 1 if it has a specific tag and test the code to see if it stops the virtual machine /6**

-6. After demo delete all resources and policies created /1
+**6. After demo delete all resources and policies created /1**

-Total: /23
+**Total: /23**

-Screenshots:
+## Screenshots:

 ➡️ **Step 1:**